imnotmomo/tax-advisor/README.md

 - `HUGGINGFACEHUB_API_TOKEN`
 - `CLOUDFLARE_TOKEN`

-The site password is documented in the project report file linked above.
+> **Important:** The site password is documented in the project report file
+> linked above.
 This README will not reveal the password.

 ## Environment Variables